 The Golden Triangle Asian Elephant Foundation (GTAEF), was set up in 2006 to improve the plight of Thailand’s elephants, and has since been diversified to include welfare projects that incorporate broader philanthropic and cultural objectives with unprecedented success.

-    Under Roberts’ passionate helm, over 30 elephants have been rescued from Thailand’s city streets, accompanied by their entire mahout family.
+Over 30 elephants have been rescued from Thailand’s city streets, accompanied by their entire mahout family and provided with a place to rest and grow.
 English lessons are arranged for the mahouts and their wives, education is made available for their children, and a silk worm business provides the wives with 100% of the profits made from the sales of their wares at the resort boutique.

 In addition to performing street rescues, the GTAEF cooperates with the Thai government and other organisations in projects including supporting research and clinics using elephants in therapy sessions for children living with autism; helping equip the first elephant hospital in Krabi in the southern part of Thailand and donating a gantry to help lame elephants stand and a purpose built elephant ambulance to the Thai Elephant Conservation Centre (TECC), just to name a few.

 The Golden Triangle of Thailand GTAEF have also built the world’s only research facility dedicated to scientifically researching elephant intelligence and behaviour.
 Along with their parent company, Minor International, & working through international partners and the Cambodian Government GTAEF has, since 2013, funded the protection of an 18,000 hectare elephant corridor of standing forest in the Cardamom Mountains - since protection the wildlife has become visible and wild elephants started using the forest again.

 For more information please visit helpingelephants.org